open-telemetry/opentelemetry-specification/specification/sdk-resource.md

 - a collection of name/value attributes, where name is a string and value can be one
   of: string, int64, double, bool.

+The key and value, if value is a string, are trimmed, url encoded strings and case sensitive.

 ### Merge

 The interface MUST provide a way for a primary resource to merge with a